shenwei356/LexicMap/docs/content/tutorials/index/_index.md

     - **Genome size limit**.
 Some none-isolate assemblies might have extremely large genomes, e.g., [GCA_000765055.1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_000765055.1/) has >150 Mb.
      The flag `-g/--max-genome` (default 15 Mb) is used to skip these input files, and the file list would be written to a file via the flag `-G/--big-genomes`.
+        - **Changes since v0.5.0**:
+            - Genomes with any single contig larger than the threshold will be skipped as before.
+            - However, **fragmented (with many contigs) genomes with the total bases larger than the threshold will be split into chunks** and alignments from these chunks will be merged in "lexicmap search".
         - **For fungi genomes, please increase the value**.
     - **Minimum sequence length**.
 A flag `-l/--min-seq-len` can filter out sequences shorter than the threshold (default is the `k` value).
 - **At most 17,179,869,184 (2<sup>34</sup>) genomes are supported**.
 For more genomes, please create a file list and split it into multiple parts, and build an index for each part.